timotejroiko/discord.js-light/README.md

 Discord.js has been THE javascript discord library for a long time now, and successfully powers thousands of bots, but as your bot grows larger, you will often notice a substantial increase in resource usage, especially in memory consumption.

-This is due to the fact that discord.js caches nearly everything it can in order to avoid hitting the Discord API as much as possible and also to provide all its features.
+This is due to the fact that discord.js caches nearly everything it can in order to avoid hitting the Discord API as much as possible and also to better provide many of its features.
 This behavior can however make your bot feel bloated because the library is caching and processing data that your bot will likely never use.

 This library is an attempt at solving the problem by giving developers full control over how and when discord.js should cache the data it receives from the API.